Recruitment Agents-draft

 Commission is payable to the agent for every student who is successfully recruited and makes full payment for a course with Beacon.
 Commission rates vary and are dependent on the number of students recruited in the current and previous years by the RA/agent.
 The commission rate and payment terms are stated in the RA/agent agreement.

 Beacon reserves the right to terminate the RA’s/agent’s agreement if the RA/agent is found to have taken actions contrary to Singapore laws or its code of conduct.
-The termination will be announced on Beacon’s official website for at least 3 months.
+The termination of the Recruitment Agent Agreement will be announced on Beacon’s official website for at least 3 months.

 An annual review will be conducted which is based on the performance of the RA/agent in student numbers recruited, obeying the code of conduct, students’ feedback, etc. The RA/agent must agree to the clauses and code of conduct stated in the RA’s/agent’s agreement.
 Once the RA meets the evaluation criteria, the RA goes through the re-appointment process.
 Upon completion of the re-appointment process, the RA’s re-appointment is complete.